 Her music has been performed by internationally renowned solo artists and ensembles including: – Nicholas Daniel (oboe), Mark Simpson (clarinet), Huw Watkins (piano), Riot Ensemble, Lucy Schaufer (mezzo), Heloïse Werner (sop) and ensemble, Birmingham Contemporary Music Ensemble, Onyx Brass Ensemble, Lore Lixenberg (mezzo) and Rolf Hind (piano) with festival ensemble, Anssi Kartunnen (cello), Tim Gill (cello) and David Gompper (piano), Alessandro Fisher (tenor) and Lana Bode (piano), and London Sinfonietta.

 Recent/upcoming commissions include an audience interactive work for London Sinfonietta and large young ensemble, premiered at “Sound Out” festival Royal Festival Hall; horn and electronics piece for Ben Goldscheider for his new album, string chamber orchestra piece for Chamber Domaine/ Music at Malling Festival, and mono drama for Claire Booth (soprano) and Chris Glynn (piano) for Oxford Lieder Festival 2024.

-Her works are recorded on Meridian, Non Classical, October House and Atlanta records, and some published by Schott.
-She is currently a Women Make Music artist, supported by the PRS foundation.
+She was a 2022 Women Make Music artist, supported by the PRS foundation.
+Her works are recorded on Meridian, Non Classical, October House and Albany records, and some published by Schott.

 Scores are available to purchase from Schott or directly from Zoë as indicated in the catalogue.